Skip to main content

 JS

-Integrate the Javascript snippet just before closing the </body> tag.
-The Smart Tribune script must be loaded as far downstream as possible in the script loading chain in order to avoid possible conflicts with the scripts present on the client page.
+The JavaScript snippet must be inserted immediately before the closing </body> tag.
+This is essential: the Smart Tribune script must be loaded as late as possible in the script loading chain to avoid any conflicts with third-party scripts present on the client page.

 <script type="text/javascript">